microsoft/vscode-remote-release/.github/ISSUE_TEMPLATE/remote_ssh_bug_form.md

   - type: textarea
     attributes:
       label: Versions
       description: You can find the VS Code version with [these steps](https://code.visualstudio.com/docs/supporting/FAQ#_how-do-i-find-the-version.).
-Your Remote-SSH Extension Version number is located next to the name of the extension in the VSCode marketplace, and will follow the format vX.XX.X.
+Your Remote-SSH Extension Version number is located next to the name of the extension in the VS Code marketplace, and will follow the format vX.XX.X.
       value: |
-        - Remote-SSH Extension Version:
-        - VSCode Version:
-        - Local OS Version:
+        - VS Code Version:
         - Remote OS Version:
     validations:
       required: true